anitasalamon/Anita/README.md

 ### Collaborations
 In Owens Lab I have a great opportunity to use my computatyional work for multile projects, including:
-- Federation of American Societies for Experimental Biology (FASEB)
+- Federation of American Societies for Experimental Biology (FASEB) in 2022
 Co-author: [Development of a Transcriptional Regulation Bioinformatics Pipeline to Predict Co-Regulated Genes in Vascular Smooth Muscle Cell Phenotypic Transitions During Atherosclerosis](EB2022Poster_MR_03232022.pdf)
-The Vascular Cell Biology Gordon Research Conference
+- The Vascular Cell Biology Gordon Research Conference in 2023
 Co-author: Global Inhibition of Myeloperoxidase Improves Survival in a Novel Mouse Model of Coronary Atherosclerosis, Spontaneous Myocardial Infarction and Stroke
-- 29th Annual Conference: Society for Redox Biology and Medicine (SfRBM)
+- 29th Annual Conference: Society for Redox Biology and Medicine (SfRBM) in 2022
 Co-author: Augmentation of Smooth Muscle Aerobic Glycolysis Rescues Atherosclerosis-associated Mortality in Mice
-- 22nd International Vascular Biology Meeting (IVBM)
+- 22nd International Vascular Biology Meeting (IVBM) in 2022
 Co-author: Novel new mouse models to assess the normal and pathological functions of smooth muscle cells and endothelial cells simultaneously in both sexes